pybites/pybites.github.io-source/content/codechallenge64.md

 5. [PR your work on our platform](https://codechalleng.es/challenges/64/) **before Friday <strike>11th</strike> 27th of Oct.
 2019 23.59 [AoE](https://en.wikipedia.org/wiki/Anywhere_on_Earth)** (again remember, this also adds up for that [Hacktoberfest](https://hacktoberfest.digitalocean.com) t-shirt!)

-**update:** yes, we updated the deadline, it's a tough one and we really want to give you some more time to get an awesome PR in!
+**Update:** yes, we updated the deadline.
+It's a tough challenge and we really want to give you some more time to get an awesome PR in!

 ## Prizes